-TES Career Transition Coach™ Jason Madden was 34 when he began looking for the “What’s next?” after his retirement from military service.
+TES Career Ownership Coach™ Jason Madden was 34 when he began looking for the “What’s next?” after his retirement from military service.
 After four years in the Marine Corps, Madden went back into civilian life just long enough before he joined the Army.
 His career in Army Intelligence allowed him to travel the world, but he knew it was time to start thinking ahead.
 “About a year before getting out of the military, I knew it was time for a change.
 I was looking toward the next step,” Madden says.

 The “WHAT” was simple for Madden.